FaramarzGhelichkhani/Django/README.md

-contanins part of codes That I used for developing django porojects
+contanins parts of codes That I used for developing django porojects